 Note

-In case your company has also implemented the Payroll Time Sheet content in the Employee Central instance, then, depending on the combination of Time Profile and Time Recording Profile that has been chosen for the employee, upon recording working time, the employee can possibly accrue an appropriate amount for time account Working Time Accounts or Time Off in Lieu.
+In case your company has also deployed in the Employee Central instance the Payroll Time Sheet content with the SAP Best Practices, then, depending on the combination of Time Profile and Time Recording Profile that has been chosen for the employee, upon recording working time, the employee can possibly accrue an appropriate amount for time account type Working Time Accounts or Time Off in Lieu.
 He or she can then request time off of type Working Time Accounts or Time Off in Lieu.
 These use cases are not considered within the present test script!
-For more details, you can refer to both the configuration guide of building block 15V, where in chapter Preparation / Prerequisites the reference to the appropriate Time Sheet workbook is given, as well as to test script of scope item Record Working Time (15S).
+For more details, you can refer to both the Time Sheet workbook, as well as to test script of scope item Record Working Time (15S).

 Viewing Employee Time Account Data